We Built This City: Certifications

+Covers and samples

 LadBaby version

 In December 2018, British blogger LadBaby released a comedy version of the song with a sausage roll theme (the refrain being "We Built This City on Sausage Rolls") as a charity single whose profits went to The Trussell Trust.
 It debuted at number one on the UK Singles Chart, beating Ava Max's "Sweet but Psycho" and Ariana Grande's "Thank U, Next" to the 2018 Christmas number one.

+Other versions

+American indie rock band Cursive covered the song in 2010 for the first season of The A.V.
+Club's A.V.
+Undercover web series.

+Portions of the song – with altered lyrics such as "we quilt this city on a comfy roll" – were used in 2024 advertisements for Quilted Northern toilet paper.